rebcabin/rebcabin.github.io/PythonYCombinators.md

 The `delayed` function, which we previously wrote as `(lambda m: sf(sf)(m))`, takes an `int` and returns an `int`, so is of type `FI2I`.
 However, it refers to `sf` (it's a ***closure*** that _closes_ over `sf`), so we can't write it until we have a scope in which `sf` is defined. `delayed` can't take `sf` as a second parameter because all our functions take one parameter -- that's been an unwritten rule all along.

-> One says such functions are ***Curried***, after Haskell Curry, the famous logician who gave his name to much of what we're talking about.
+> One says that functions that take exactly one parameter are ***Curried***, after Haskell Curry, the famous logician who gave his name to much of what we're talking about.

 ### LSF: SQRT_FI2I $\rightarrow$ FI2I